“The Kona Coffee Story: Along the Hawaii Belt Road” will be open Saturday, June 3

 You’ve probably heard about Kona coffee in Hawaii.
-When you come to Hawaii, drinking a cup of Kona coffee is a must-do.
+When you come to Hawaii, drinking a cup of locally sourced brew is a must-do.
 But what exactly is Kona coffee, and why is it so different from other types of coffee?

 What is Kona Coffee?

-Kona coffee is the name of the coffee that grows on the volcanic lava rock slopes of Kona.
-The Kona coffee region is about 20 miles long.
-It runs along the southwest coast of the Big Island, and it is approximately two miles inland.
-There are many coffee farms in Kona that offer tours and coffee tastings, making Kona a tourist destination as well.
+Kona coffee is the name of the crop that grows on the volcanic lava rock slopes of Kona.
+The agricultural region is about 20 miles long and runs along the southwest coast of Hawaii Island (the Big Island).
+There are many coffee farms in Kona that offer tours and tastings, making the area a tourist destination as well.

 At its widest, this region is no more than a mile wide.
 Early farmers realized that the well-drained volcanic soils and the unique weather combine to make this region an ideal place to grow coffee.

 Champagne can only be grown in the Champagne region in France.
-Similarly, only coffee grown in this region can be described as Kona coffee.
+Similarly, only beans grown in this region can be described as Kona coffee.

 Hawaii is also the only US state to grow coffee commercially.
 I love to send Kona coffee to people back on the mainland as gifts, so I know that it also makes great souvenirs.

 Early farmers tried to grow sugar and other crops in the Kona area.
-But, they quickly learned coffee is the best crop to grow here.
+But, they quickly learned coffee is the best crop to produce here.

 Kona is a small, remote area, and growing coffee presents a unique set of challenges.
 These factors combined to attract a unique type of farmers.
 These independent men and women enjoyed the peace of the Kona coast.
 They also preferred to work on a labor-intensive crop instead of on big plantations.

 The eventual success of growing Kona coffee was a result of both human and agricultural factors.
-The social factors that caused people to want to grow coffee in Kona were just as important as the agricultural factors that made Kona coffee so important to Hawaii.
+The social influences were just as important as the agricultural elements that made this crop so important to Hawaii.

 The H.N.
 Greenwell Store is the oldest surviving store in Kona and one of the oldest buildings in Hawaii.